Capital city: Bandar Seri Begawan

 Official language: Malay

-Legal system: Common law, with a parallel Syariah law system for Muslims
+Legal system: British common law, with a parallel Syariah law system for Muslims

 Time zone: GMT+8